0Ky/adn.pw-comments/README.md

 # adn.pw-comments
-Comments for blog used by utterances
+Comments for website using utterances